amlelephant/Meta-Quest-Holder/README.md

 A custom 3D-printed Meta Quest headset holder designed to clamp securely to the side of a desk.
 This setup keeps your VR headset accessible, protected, and off your workspace.
 The design is optimized for strength, ease of printing, and everyday use.
 I didn't really see a broad implimentation of a clamp based system for desk mounting so I made one.
+Since I modeled this with the clamp attributed below, you can altar the clamp based on your needs at the link.
+I reccomend printing the clamp and stand out in two pieces because it saves a lot of supports.
+From my testing, attaching with superglue and then melting the pla together works very well.
+Screws should work better but with my limited resources I was not able to impliments that for my use case.

 Features:
  - Desk-side clamp mount to free up desk surface